FjolleJagt/KBHFF-QR-code-generator/README.md

 <img src="<?php echo $filename; ?>" alt="QR code"/>
 ```

 You can run the tests by running the command `./vendor/bin/phpunit`.
+(This requires installing the dev dependencies with `composer install --dev`.)